Skip to main content

 Mugabe also denied Thursday that Zimbabwe was a fragile state.

-developed country in Africa.
-After South Africa, I want to see another
+“Zimbabwe is the most highly developed country in Africa.
+After South Africa, I want to see another country as highly developed,” he said.

-Mugabe added that Zimbabwe has 14 universities and that the country’s literacy rate is above 90 percent.“And yet they talk about us as a fragile state,” Mugabe said.
+“And yet they talk about us as a fragile state,” Mugabe said.
 “We have a bumper harvest, not only maize, but also tobacco and many other crops.
 We are not a poor country.
 If anyone wants to call us fragile, they can.
 You can also call America fragile.”

 Mugabe, who has ruled the country for 37 years, acknowledged last year that Zimbabwe was in the midst of a financial crisis and said the country was in a “critical time... for regime change,” according to the African News Agency.